dylnb/esslli2015-monads/intro/README.md

 applied directly to many familiar problems in the interpretation of natural language.

+---
+### Side effects in natural language

+* Exactly two of the three frogs are in the pond.
+* It is in the tree.

+---

+* Exactly two of the three frogs are in the pond.
+* So exactly one of the three frogs is not in the pond.
+* It is in the tree.

+Side effect: setting up a discourse referent.

+---

 Although there is no limit to the variety of monads, several specific monads have proven to be useful, and have names: